Titian 1-The Penitent Magdalene. Tiziano Vecelli-Giovanni Bellini

 Titian had a favourite villa on the neighbouring Manza Hill, from which it is concluded he made his chief observations of landscape form and effect.
 The so-called Titian's mill, constantly discernible in his studies, is at Collontola, near Belluno.

-In 1546 he visited Rome where he was impressed buy the works of Michelangelo and the remains of antiquity.
+In 1546 he visited Rome where he was impressed by the works of Michelangelo and the remains of antiquity.
 He was given the freedom of the city.
 This honour had once also been bestowed on Michelangelo in 1537.
-He was presented with the opportunity to take over from the painter Fra Sebastiano in the office of piombo an offer to which he showed no reluctance in becoming a friar for the purpose, unfortunately, the project lapsed due to his being summoned away from Venice in 1547 to paint Charles V and other subjects in Augsburg Germany.
+He was presented with the opportunity to take over from the painter Fra Sebastiano in the office of Piombo an offer to which he showed no reluctance in becoming a friar for the purpose, unfortunately, the project lapsed due to his being summoned away from Venice in 1547 to paint Charles V and other subjects in Augsburg Germany.
 While in Rome his own paintings were gaining a lot of interest and he also painted the famous portrait of Pope Paul III and his Nephews (Museo di Capodimonte).

 Pope Paul III and his Nephews.